mendix/docs/content/en/docs/howto/logic-business-rules/set-up-error-handling.md

 Especially when interacting with other systems, you need to think about how you want to process the errors.
 The best solution depends on what you want to do: continue, skip/revert the record you are working on, or keep the changes you have made so far but stop the process.
 All of these options can be done as long as you know what you want to achieve.
 The instructions below will show you a couple of examples of how you can combine different error handling options.

-### 5.1 Rollback in the Parent Microflow, Rollback in the Sub-microflow
+### 5.1 Rollback in the Parent Microflow, Rollback in the Sub-Microflow

 | Color | Description |
 | --- | --- |